sonic-net/SONiC/doc/Yang Model Guidelines.md

 }
 ```

-### 2. Each leaf in yang module should have same name as corresponding key in Config DB.
+### 2. Each leaf in YANG module should have same name as corresponding key in Config DB.

 Example:
 Leaf names are same PACKET_ACTION, IP_TYPE and PRIORITY.